Machu Picchu is a definite must-see, however Peru has much more to offer than ancient Inca ruins.

 The market sells colorful indigenous textiles in the form of tablecloths, bags, leg warmers, sweaters and more at prices that are always negotiable.

-This is an excellent place to buy souvenirs for your family and friends back at home.
+This is an excellent place to buy souvenirs for your family and friends back at home, and at the same time help the families that work the market.
 Need a few tips on how to bargain at a Peruvian market?
 Watch the video: How To Bargain in Peru with the Vagabrothers.

 While in Peru, don’t forget to get a taste of the Amazonian landscape and climate.
 It is arguably one of the most impressive things you must do in Peru.